HOPS Labour Solutions — reviews, conditions, salary 2026

 How to applyStep‑by‑step from registration to visaFree

 If someone asks you for money for a place on a farm — this is a scam.
 The operator does not charge for finding a job.
 The only legal costs are: visa £340 + flight ticket.
 Do not send money to "agents" or "middlemen".
-Report scammers to the GLAA hotline: 0800 432 0804 (free from the UK).
+Report anyone demanding money to the operator itself: [email protected].

 What workers sayReviews, common themes, problems